siddiquemu/ssl_flower_semantic/README.md

 for ITER in 1; do   bash train_ssl_2gpus.sh SSL ${ITER} 100 2 AppleA_train 2; done
 ```

-[x] To train the SSL model using AppleA trained model and the unlabeled data:
+[x] To train the SSL model on the unlabeled data using AppleA trained model:

 1.  go to root directory and run